TL;DR

 The Best SEO can't save a lousy video.

-This tip is repeated so much it's more Cliché than Shakespeare but for a good reason.
+This tip is repeated so much it's more cliché than Shakespeare, but for a good reason.
 More than 500 hours of content is uploaded to YouTube every minute, meaning for your videos to stand above the rest, you must create content that your audience finds valuable.
-According to Google Marketing Strategies, six out of 10 people prefer watching online videos to live TV, so experiment with popular genres, informative videos, e.g., How-To/Tutorials, and content that tells a story and/or entertains are both popular and widely valued (bonus points if you can do both at the same time).
+According to Google Marketing Strategies, six out of 10 people prefer watching online videos to live TV, so experiment with popular and widely valued genres.
+Consider creating content such as:

 TikToks are inescapable.

-You're either reading this thinking short-form content is your primary focus, or it'll be supplemental to regular YouTube videos; either way, it's a must-have.
+Short-form content is a vital component of any organic YouTube content marketing strategy, whether as a primary focus or a supplement to longer videos.
 With the overwhelming popularity of TikToks, Instagram Reels, and YouTube Shorts, creating high-quality, vertical, short-form content is one of the best ways to spread brand awareness.
-Often, when starting out, this can be some of the best content to produce due to (usually) higher impressions.
+Often, when starting out, this content can be highly effective due to its potential for higher impressions.

 Since launching in 2016, TikTok has achieved 3 billion downloads (including 672 million downloads in 2022 alone) and 50 million daily active users.

-The good news is unlike regular videos where YouTube is entirely dominant; there are many more platforms to upload shorts too.
-This means you can reupload across platforms to increase viewership.
-All the more reason why shorts are necessary.
+The good news is that unlike regular videos where YouTube is entirely dominant, there are many more platforms to upload shorts to.
+This means you can re-upload across platforms to increase viewership.
+All the more reason why shorts are necessary for your organic YouTube content marketing.
 YouTube has even added a feature where you can link to other videos in a short; that way, interested viewers can funnel straight into your other content.
 Love it or hate it, short-form content has taken over, and your brand needs to embrace it with open arms.

 3. Find Your Niche.